YasenPetrov/danger-seed/README.md

 {project}
 ==========

+##About

+{description}

+##Setup

-{project} has had a development scaffold put in place to encourage best practices; the focus being on Test-Driven Development and Continuous Integration - badly tested code that is stale tends to break.
+This project has had a development scaffold put in place to encourage best practices; the focus being on Test-Driven Development and Continuous Integration - badly tested code that is stale tends to break.
 This also uses company conventions to allow for faster implementation and familiarity with other developers' work.

-##Setup

-To setup your development environment, please run:
+To set up your development environment, simply run:

     . scripts/setup.sh;